 That said, prioritize and pick your battles.
 That tempeh that my husband loves?
 It’s a packaged food.
 I can make my own tahini, but I rarely do.
 Some days I make our own plant-based milk, and I don’t use store-bought for my little one, but that two tbsp of plant-milk we use in our morning coffee /tea or latte is bottled, store-bought milk.
 And yes, I use canned beans and chickpeas all the time.
 Canned foods are often thought to be less nutritious than fresh/frozen foods, but research shows that this is not always true.
 In fact, studies show that foods high in certain nutrients maintain their high nutrient levels after being canned.
 What is more, depending on their content, they are much less processed than many other foods Americans regularly consume.

 We are lucky these days.
 “Back in my time”, back home, I had to make everything from scratch.
 Now we have flax milk- flax milk!- at neighborhood markets, healthy veggie burgers, all kinds of spreads.
 I AM a label-reader, I have found amazing brands (Eden, Artisana, and Three Trees are among these great brands.
-We buy them from Vitacost or Imperfect Foods when they are on sale.
+We buy them from Vitacost or Imperfect Foods when they are on sale (you can also get 20% off at Imperfect foods if you click here).
 Eden Foods, the oldest organic food company in North America, was the first company to remove BPA from their canned products.).
 Yes, do read the label, and always get cans that say BPA free; buy things in glass containers if you can afford it (or when things are on sale) as glass is healthier for you and the environment (It’s 100% recyclable); but, if a canned product will help me make Mexican salads, bean soups, or hummus when I am time-constrained, I’ll take it.

 Simply, my motto: Do your best, and pick your battles.